anni-hilation/Russian-Roulette-Discord-Bot/README.txt

 Medium = loser gets kicked
 Hard = loser gets banned

-When using /check_roles the bot measures i,f there are any roles above it.
+When using /check_roles the bot measures if there are any roles above it.
-If there are, its going to show an "Error" and prompt you to move the roles.
+If there are, its going to show an "Error" and prompt you to move the roles below it.
-The bot only needs to be above the roles, that potential players might have.
+The bot only needs to be above the roles that potential players might have.
 If you want to make people, like for example mods/admins immortal, simply move their role above the bots and ignore the warning.